MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-copilot.md

 ## Chat with Copilot

-You can use the predefined prompts in Copilot to get the most out of Copilot.
+You can use the predefined prompts to get the most out of Copilot.

 - [Get information from Copilot](copilot-get-information.md)
 - [Ask questions to Copilot](copilot-ask-questions.md)